adumont/AlexForth6809/docs/day02/README.md

 805F  8028                FDB do_SEMI
 ```

-We can see that like all the other words we had defined in Day 1, `DOUBLE` starts with a 6809 instruction: a `JMP` to `do_COLON`: so basically it will jump to run the code of `COLON`.
+We can see that like all the other words we had defined in [Day 1](../day01/README.md), `DOUBLE` starts with a 6809 instruction: a `JMP` to `do_COLON`: so basically it will jump to run the code of `COLON`.

 Unlike other words we've seen so far though, what follows the `JMP` to COLON aren't 6809 instructions!
 They are the addresses to `DUP`, `PLUS` and `SEMI`!
-The addresses are just inlined after the JMP do_COLON!
+The addresses are just inlined after the `JMP do_COLON`!

 ## Follow the threaad!

 Look how similar the internal representation of `DOUBLE` is to the internal representation of our main FORTH program (see above):

-- main FORTH program:
+- Our main FORTH program:
 ```
                       ; Small Forth Thread (program) 806E                  FORTH_THREAD